sam0per/RC_evol_gen_saetre/README.md

-# RC_evol_gen_saetre
+# Reading Club: Evolutionary Genetics by Saetre & Ravinet

-Practicals and exercises in R from the book Evolutionary Genetics: Concepts, Analysis &amp; Practice.
+[Link](https://evolutionarygenetics.github.io/) to the practicals and exercises in R from the book Evolutionary Genetics: Concepts, Analysis &amp; Practice.